-$This is \ an \ initial \ public \ of fering \ of \ American \ depositary \ shares, \ or \ ADSs, \ representing \ Class \ A \ ordinary \ shares \ of \ Burning \ Rock \ Biotech \ Limited.$
+This is an initial public offering of American depositary shares, or ADSs, representing Class A ordinary shares of Burning Rock Biotech Limited.

 We are offering 13,500,000 ADSs.
 Each ADS represents one Class A ordinary share, par value US\$0.0002 per share.
+We anticipate the initial public offering price per ADS will be between US\$13.50 and US\$15.50.

 Prior to this offering, there has been no public market for the ADSs or our shares.
-The ADSs have been approved for listing on the NASDAQ Global Market, under the symbol "BNR."
+We have applied to list the ADSs on the NASDAQ Global Market, under the symbol "BNR."